Michael Joseph, Mission Co-worker

 How would you describe the mission of our partner in Colombia?

-The Peace Commission of the Evangelical Council of Colombia works with pastors, lay leaders, Christian organizations and entire congregations from many different denominations to meet the needs of the communities they serve as they struggle in the midst of violent conflict.
+Justapaz, the Mennonite Center for Justice, Peace and Nonviolent action has been doing prophetic peace-building work in Colombia for over twenty-five years.
+Though they work from an Anabaptist framework, Justapaz works with many different denominations to meet the needs of the communities they serve in the midst of violent conflict.
 Colombia’s internal armed conflict has spanned over 50 years, and while the motivation behind the conflict is political and not religious, Protestant and evangelical churches (which comprise 10-15% of the population) have been heavily affected by the fighting.
-As churches seek to be beacons of hope and peace in the midst of the conflict they can turn to the Evangelical Council’s Peace Commission for support.
+Justapaz currently has projects in conscientious objection to forced military service, human rights documentation, women’s rights and community-based peace-building.

 How do you fit into their mission?